n8n-io/n8n-docs/docs/courses/level-two/chapter-2.md

 Reading and writing files to disk isn't available on n8n Cloud.
 You'll read and write to the machine where you installed n8n.
 If you run n8n in Docker, your command runs in the n8n container and not the Docker host.
 The Read/Write Files From Disk node looks for files relative to the n8n install path. n8n recommends using absolute file paths to prevent any errors.
 ///

-To read or write a binary file, you need to write the path (location) of the file in the node's `File Name` parameter.
+To read or write a binary file, you need to write the path (location) of the file in the node's `File(s) Selector` parameter (for the Read operation), or in the node's `File Path and Name` parameter (for the Write operation).

 /// warning | Naming the right path
 The file path looks slightly different depending on how you are running n8n: